 1. League and League Reward System Overview

-In the P2E league, one league consists of 10 games.
-If users want to play P2E, they will be automatically assigned to a league that matches their skill level; if more than a certain number of people play 10 games, the users will enter the league reward stage.
+In the P2E league, one league consists of 8 matches.
+If users want to play P2E, they will be automatically assigned to a league that matches their skill level; if more than a certain number of people play 8 matches, the users will enter the league reward stage.
 If someone joins the league, pays the participation fee, does not proceed with the game for a certain period, or leaves the game, it will be considered as a loss.
 It means that players who want to join the P2E league do not have to wait for another league to finish to join the league.
 They just need to perform well in the games given to them.

 League Reward Mechanism

 After a league ends and a jury trial session for the league is closed, all the league players will receive rewards from a league reward pool.
-Top 80 players (1st to 80th placed players of the league) will get their staked NFT returned along with the game participation fee and receive the game rewards upon their league ranking.
-The rewards amount will be ranged from 1% to 2.5% of each player’s game participation fee, which is withdrawable immediately.
+The top 80 players (1st to 80th placed players of the league) will get their staked NFT returned along with the game participation fee and receive the game rewards upon their league ranking.
+The reward amount will be ranged from 1% to 2.5% of each player’s game participation fee, which is withdrawable immediately.

 The bottom 20 players (81st to 100th placed players of the league) will get their staked NFT returned and game participation fee in addition to the game rewards.
 The game rewards amount will be 2–5% of the player’s game participation fee and to be provided in $TROB.
 The staked game participation fee and game rewards cannot be withdrawn but used in the Trouble Punk game economy, such as purchasing in-game assets or items of Trouble Punk.
 In addition, this withdrawal-disabled $TROB is available for use in other games on the Yooldo platform.